 A picture of the first prototypes of the FE card and of the RO board, installed inside a Top Tracker module, is shown in figure 3.
 The FE cards have been produced and shipped to the detector site, where the Top Tracker modules, recovered from OPERA, are presently located.
-During March 2021 the RO Board project passed the Final Design Review of the collaboration.
-The extensive test campaign performed by the LNF Group has been described in the internal note 5 and in the 2020 LNF activity report.
-The hardware of the RO board has been finally validated during November 2021 at Strasbourg University both in a test bench and in a prototype detector set-up, shown in figure 4; the same set-ups are also used to test the concentrator prototypes.
-The production of the RO boards, realized by CAEN, started in December 2021 and is expected to finish at the end of September 2022.
+The extensive RO board test campaign performed by the LNF Group has been described in the internal note 5) and in the previous LNF activity report.
+In the first half of 2022, the functionality of the RO boards belonging to the pilot production has been verified.
+The full chain of the TT read-out has been implemented at Strasbourg University in a dedicated set-up where the firmware of the boards is being finalized.
+The mass production of the RO boards started at the end of 2022.
+The whole batch of more than 1000 boards will be delivered during Summer 2023, fully tested by CAEN according to an agreed protocol.
+A part of them, about 100, will be tested also at LNF.